rudberga/CI-MS2-inspiry-tokyo/README.md

 <p align="center"><strong>Milestone 2 project - Full Stack Web Developer course - Code Institute</strong></p>

 This website is developed for visitors to Tokyo who are not sure of where to go for food, drinks, party or sightseeing.
 It will act as a travel guide with a minimalistic approach where the tips you receive are directly from local experts.
-All you have to do is press a few buttons, add a few filters and then you will have a suggestion for you.
+All you have to do is press a few buttons and you will have a suggestion for you.

 [Link to deployed website will be here!](https://github.com/rudberga/CI-MS2-inspiry-tokyo)